Pokémon Pokopia: How to Unlock Mew – Slate Puzzle Guide

 What happens after Mew appears

-• Looking for a named secret temple.
-The consistent location is the hidden chamber in the Withered Wasteland, not a clearly labeled temple map marker.
+• Hunting for a named temple.
+The site is an unnamed hidden chamber in the Withered Wasteland, not a labeled map marker.

 • Stopping at 26 slates.
-Mew does not spawn from a partial mural.
+Mew will not spawn from a partial mural.

-• Forgetting the second interaction.
-After the mural completes, you still need to examine it to trigger Mew.
+• Skipping the second interaction.
+After the mural completes, you still have to interact with it to trigger Mew.

-• Leaving slates behind or discarding them.
-Keep every Mysterious Slate until the mural is done.
+• Discarding slates.
+Keep every Mysterious Slate until the mural is finished.

 Advertisement